 It’s quite amazing to consider how every human generation since Bentley understands the snowflake just a little bit differently than anyone before him.
 Because of the advantage that human culture gives each new generation, nearly every child learns to appreciates their beauty.

 See a slide show of his photographs at The Telegraph.
-This post originally appeared in 2010.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+This post originally appeared in 2010.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.